 How long can it take to find out about an ACH return?

 When a tenant makes a payment using a bank account (ACH), most banks report ACH Returns within 2-3 business days, which is before these funds are deposited into the associated deposit account.
 In some cases, some banks (e.g. certain credit unions and smaller banks) may take longer to report insufficient funds.
 As a worst-case scenario, according to NACHA:

 Regulation E provides that,“A consumer must report an unauthorized electronic fund transfer that appears on a periodic statement within 60 days of the financial institution’s transmittal of the statement to avoid liability for subsequent transfers.”

 Therefore, regardless of the payment processor, an ACH Return can occur up to 60 days after it is initiated.
 This is extremely rare, but it’s good to know the official window.

 To recoup funds as a result of a failed or disputed payment

-Payments that fail after the 3-day hold may result clawback of funds transmitted to your account.
-ProPay will pull back the balance of funds that were deposited but failed to clear as well as a $1.50 return payment fee.
+Payments that fail after the 3-day hold may result in clawback of funds transmitted to your account.
+ProPay will pull back the balance of funds that were deposited but failed to clear.
+Each failed payment will result in a $1.50 fee + $1 for the ACH transaction.
 This is most often due to a failed payment but could be the result of a dispute.